 -submitted by Paige, For the Love of Wanderlust

-–> Some more ideas for things to do in Munich here <–
+Some ideas for things to eat in Munich here

 Schloss Marienburg was built by King George V of Hannover for his wife, Queen Marie for her birthday.
 It is one of the few remaining castles in Germany, unaffected by war and still holds all of its original interior furniture.

 The pieces are immaculate, and the secrets they hold are incredible – only accessible through a private tour, the guides are able to describe the furniture, their meaning and purpose.

 Much of the exterior architecture reminds me of Disney-princess castles; even the toilets behind the main building are surrounded beautiful towers and carriage doors.